Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

         - Adoption request
         - Find us
     - Mobile:
         - Our Story
         - Our Cats
         - Adoption request
         - Find us

+### Surface

 ## Features

 ### Existing Features

 #### Common Page features

 - __Logo__
-    - The logo is clickable and provides an easy way to navigate back to the home page.
+    - The logo is clickable and provides an easy way to navigate back to the home page
-    - It is consistently located on each page allowing the user to easily find it.
+    - It is consistently located on each page allowing the user to easily find it

 - __Navigation Bar__
     - Consistently located on each page allowing an intuitive user experience